Don-Assamongkol1/programming-analyst-interview-test/readme.md

 SearchResultsView extends ListView and SearchView

 Extend the code in the file [views.py](https://raw.githubusercontent.com/ipph-development/programming-analyst-interview-test/main/views.py) to create this class hierarchy.
 You will not implement any methods, just the hierarchy of classes.
 The classes will be empty as indiciated by having the *pass* keyword follow the *class* signature declaration.
 You will not implement any methods.  'views.py` already has driver code to test the class hierarchy.

-### Bonus: SQL

-1. Download the `data.db` file from [this link](https://github.com/ipph-development/programming-analyst-interview-test/blob/main/data.db).
-This database is simply the combination of the appointments.csv and people.csv you have already worked with above.
-I recommend exploring and executing SQL against the Sqlite3 dataset using the free GUI [Beekeeper](https://www.beekeeperstudio.io) but the choice is yours.

-2. Find the average weight of all `sex assigned at birth` female participants without duplicate `participant_id`.
-Hint: this will require the use of JOINs and/or subqueries.